graceyin1218/Origins/README.md

 First look at the issues to see what people want to know about.
 You'll have the greatest impact if you find out the origins of one of those! :)

 Some logistical things - when contributing...
- - Place your new entry in the appropriate folder!
-(Create a new one, if necessary)
+ - Place your new entry in the appropriate folder (create a new one, if necessary)
+ - Add a description of the thing whose origin you found
  - Add it to the Table of Contents
- - Include where you found this info (a link or the title/author of a book)
+ - Sources!! (a link or the title/author of a book)

 Have fun! :D